How Much Should I Spend on Facebook Ads?

 Your campaigns are only as good as your creative and customer journey

-One of the biggest mistakes I see with budgeting on Facebook is not investing in creative.
-Too many times will I see people with incredible technical setups but the ad and messaging sucks.
+One of the biggest mistakes I see with budgeting through a Facebook campaign is not investing in creative.
+Too many times will I see people with incredible technical setups but the Facebook ad and messaging sucks.

 Let me give you a scenario with completely arbitrary numbers:

-Let’s say you great technical build but your creativity is poor and the messaging is generic.
+Let’s say you great technical build but your creativity is poor and the messaging is generic with your Facebook marketing.

 If you were to spend $5000 and drive 5000 visits, and you converted 1% of users into purchases, you’d have 50 purchases.